desmondrasie/Taskify/README.md

 - Implementing user authentication and authorization.
 - Adding advanced task management features like labels, priorities, and notifications.

-Thank you for visiting and exploring Taskify!
+Thank you for visiting and exploring ThoughtHarbour!